rotty/tdns-cli/README.md

 `tdns-udpate` should be very light on system resources, and cope well even with unreasonably large tasks, such as monitoring a record in a zone that is served by hundreds of authoritative nameservers.

-Note that `tdns-update` is currently in its initial development phase, and hasn't even been deployed by its author.
-The usual caveats apply.

 # Missing features